 Where is it?: Ross is 117 km north of Hobart; 78 km south of Launceston, off the Midland Highway

-One of the most attractive aspects of Ross is that it has not been overly corrupted by modern tourism that the Midland Highway (the main route between Hobart and Launceston) by-passes Ross, thus preserving the original, sleepy character of the town is largely the reason for this being so.
+One of the most attractive aspects of Ross is that it has not been overly corrupted by modern tourism - the Midland Highway (the main route between Hobart and Launceston) by-passes Ross, thus preserving the original, sleepy character of the town.

-The main street is remarkable for its fine collection of colonial buildings on a wide street edged by elm trees; it simply has no peer in Australia.
-The first settlers couldn t have recreated their mother country more precisely.
-The whole town of Ross is listed on the Register of the National Estate and many of the town s historic buildings, many built from sandstone, are listed in their own right.
+The wide main street is remarkable for its fine collection of colonial buildings and elm trees which line it; it simply has no peer in Australia.
+The first settlers couldn't have recreated their mother country more precisely.
+The whole town of Ross is listed on the Register of the National Estate and many of the town's historic buildings, many built from sandstone, are listed in their own right.
+Many of its old buildings are home to art galleries and shops selling bric-a-brac, collectables, antiques, gifts, second-hand treasures and timber, wool and craft products.
+Allow yourself at least a few hours of browsing time if you are drawn to such places.

 Click on or tap an attraction to read the description.
 Click or tap again to hide the description.